Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 # Channel Divinity: Shadow Form
 Starting at 2nd level, you can use your Channel Divinity to allow yourself or another creature to enter shadow form.

-As an action, you touch a creature (possibly yourself) and for 1 minute, it has a +10 bonus to Dexterity (Stealth) checks and it can attempt to hide when lightly obscured by regular or magical darkness.
+As an action, you touch a creature (possibly yourself) and for 1 minute, it has a +10 bonus to Dexterity (Stealth) checks and it can attempt to hide even when only lightly obscured by regular or magical darkness.

-# Misdirection
+# Blend in Shadows
 Starting at 6th level, you gain expertise in [[Stealth]].

 # Umbral Strike